 - ❖ EbA is the perfect bridge to bring together nature and climate and to fight both crises, biodiversity and climate.
-2020 is the super year for biodiversity and also the year for climate change and EbA is an opportunity to link those. - We would not have been as successful with the climate agenda without the engagement and protest action spearheaded by the youth - COVID-19 has laid bare the inequalities that challenge the achievement of NDCs and priorities, but is also a reminder that humans and nature are deeply connected.
-Our creativity and innovation can rise to addressing the challenges - ❖ EbA and ecosystem restoration has great potential for creating job and training opportunities as a key aspect of green recovery from COVID-19.
-We have the opportunity now to build back better to a more green and resilient world.
+2020 was the super year for biodiversity and also the year for climate change and EbA is an opportunity to link those. - We would not have been as successful with the climate agenda without the engagement and protest action spearheaded by the youth - ❖ COVID-19 has laid bare the inequalities that challenge the achievement of NDCs and priorities, but is a reminder that humans and nature are deeply connected and our creativity and innovation can rise to addressing the challenges - ❖ Potentials for creating job and training opportunities, also for youth and women, in EbA and ecosystem restoration